phase2/grunt-drupal-tasks/docs/10_BUILD.md

 dependencies.

 1. **Composer Install:** Retrieve all development dependencies in the project composer.json.
-(Note that this does not imply management of Drupal dependencies via Composer, such functionality is on the roadmap).
+For Drupal 8.x, this also includes the management of Drupal dependencies via Composer.
 2. **Validate:** Run static analysis and code quality checks against custom code.
-3. **Drush Make:** If the Drush makefiles are newer than the built codebase, will run Drush Make to assemble upstream dependencies.
-(A composer-based alternative is on the roadmap.)
+3. **Drush Make:** For Drupal 7.x projects, if the Drush makefiles are newer than the built codebase, Drush Make will run to assemble upstream dependencies.
+For Drupal 8.x projects, Composer is used instead of Drush Make.
 4. **Scaffold:** Copy and symlink custom code into the assembled codebase.
 5. **Theme Triggers:** Run any theme triggers to validate code or build assets on a per-theme basis.